 Corian/Solid Surface

-Corian is a popular brand of solid-surface, non-porous material made from 1/3 acrylic polymer and 2/3 natural minerals.
-(See our post entitled, “How Do You Clean a Badly Stained Corian Sink? for more information on Corian.)
-It offers a high-end appearance along with durability.
+Corian is a popular brand of solid-surface material made from 1/3 acrylic polymer and 2/3 natural minerals.
+It offers a high-end appearance along with good durability.
+Our Mountain Aire had Corian counters and sinks, and we were really happy with them.
+See our post “How Do You Clean a Badly Stained Corian Sink? for more information on maintaining them.

 Stainless Steel